Thursday, August 23, 2018; 9:00am -11:30am

 Coffee and snacks will be provided in the morning.
 After several presentations, we will head out into the field to take a closer look at some of the recent logging work around the base of Mt.
 Elden and the Dry Lake Hills.
 Hope to see you there!

-Please RSVP with Willow Bend at the link below.
-Make sure to select “Flagstaff Watershed Protection Project” from the “Select a Workshop” drop down menu.
+Once at the Willow Bend registration page, please select “Flagstaff Watershed Protection Project” from the “Select a Workshop” drop down menu.

 Please come to 1 of 3 open house events for the Climate Action and Adaptation Plan (CAAP).
 The Plan needs your input!
 Among the many important elements in the CAAP Plan, Forest health and protection is a high priority.
 Come give your thoughts and input on how the city can best manage our beloved forests under changing climactic conditions.